Humdaan488/Polarized-Glasses-for-Photosensitive-Epilepsy/README.md

 ---------------------------------- DEMO VIDEO ---------------------------------------

 A demo video can be found in the project files.
-The video demonstrates polarizing filters on the glasses in action based on varying frequencies of flashing light being detected.
+The video demonstrates the polarizing filters on the glasses in action based on varying frequencies of flashing light being detected.